 - Book in the Off-Season - meaning don't wait until your kids Spring Break vacation from school and expect to find an amazingly cheap deal.
 Book Alaskan Cruises in the Spring to save, Caribbean Cruises in the Fall or winter months, etc

 - Choose your Ship Wisely- while it may be great to book on the latest and greatest Ship, it's going to be less expensive to choose a more seasoned ship instead.
-Do you really need to be on this years latest model or will you have just as much fun on a ship that is 3 or 4 years old

 Do I have to have a passport?